CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 Here are a few important concepts pertaining AD which are mentioned above:

 The Chain Rule: the derivative of a convoluted function is the product of each simple function evaluated at the value of its child function.
+Namely, it can be

 Jacobian: the gradient of each element of a function's output with respect to each and every input.
 In other words, it's the gradient of the function at the space spanned by the inputs.
-Dual numbers: a two dimentional space where a outer product is defined between any vectors x = (a, b) and y = (c, d) as x×y = (a⋅c, a⋅d + c⋅b).
+Dual numbers: a two dimentional space where an outer product is defined between any vectors x = (a, b) and y = (c, d) as x×y = (a⋅c, a⋅d + c⋅b).
 Dual number is useful when we want to include a second-order calculation, i.e., not only calculate the value of a function, but also its changes with regard to small changes from the inputs.

 <a name="how_to_use"/>